Frequently Asked Questions

 Q: How does the SDG Index relate to other development indices for the SDGs?

-A: Many other composite development indices exist, but we are not aware of one tracking all seventeen SDGs at the country level.
-The Bertelsmann Stiftung issued a report, which was the first to propose an index for OECD countries to track SDG achievement and determine priorities for implementation in each country.
+A: Many other composite development indices exist, but we are not aware of one tracking all 17 SDGs at the country level.
+In 2015, the Bertelsmann Stiftung issued a report, which was the first to develop an index for OECD countries to track SDG achievement and determine priorities for implementation in each country.
 Another significant effort has been undertaken by the Overseas Development Institute, which presents a regional SDG Scorecard, projecting trends across key dimensions of the SDGs to determine areas in which the fastest acceleration of progress will be required.
-Annex 1 and online materials show how the SDG Index relates to other development indices, such as the Human Development Index.
+The SDG Index and Dashboards, however, provides a comprehensive global index to track the implementation of the SDGs.

 Q: How can I access the data for my country or region?